liezl200/liezl200.github.io/_posts/2016-01-18-FroSoCo-Technology-Stack.md

 - Not sure if we want to do this, but it could be useful to have hall-specific sub-calendars so we can coordinate those events as well

 ###A back-end database with resident information
-- this was helpful because it had all of the relevant resident information that we need at different times of the year
+- This was helpful because it had all of the relevant resident information that we need at different times of the year
 	- First name, last name, email, phone number, birthday, gender, SUID, Adams/Schiff, room number, frosh/soph/staff, dietary restrictions, ER contact information, a photo, etc.
 - Then when we needed the info, we could concatenate it with the event sign-up vs. having to ask them to fill those questions out again